wbazant/marker_alignments/README.md

 ### Custom refdb
 The default `--refdb-format` is `generic`, which tries to produce nice names, but may or may not match how you want it to.
 Set `--refdb-format` to `no-split` if you don't want the nice names, and if you want the taxa to be recognised really correctly, list a lookup table under `--refdb-marker-to-taxon-id-path`.
 ## Known issues
-Quantitative information obtained by algining to EukProt might be a little bit dodgy since there are typically very few reads, and EukDetect was not designed for that.
+Quantitative information obtained by aligning to a EukDetect reference database might be a little bit dodgy since there are typically very few reads.

 For a large enough file, the sqlite query engine runs out of page numbers when doing a `group by`.
 In [my fork of HuMAnN with similar query code](https://github.com/wbazant/humann/commit/1dc767f855) I have solved this by adding `'PRAGMA max_page_count = 4294967292;'` before the `group by`.
 I've not yet ran into this issue when using this package.